secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 With the integration of SCC, a constantly secure parameter set can be provided.
 In this way also the misuse of the libraries and APIs could be prevented.

 ### Cryptography Use Cases {#cryptoCase}
+- TODO [ ] write text for CSPRNG, Key generation, PW derivation if they are staying

 The Secure Crypto Config should cover cryptography algorithm and parameter configurations for the following widely used cryptography use cases.
 These are mostly no security protocols but cryptography primitives.